jeffreyadams/atlasofliegroups-docs/atlas_build/html/_sources/tutorial/video_1B/atlas_coordinates.txt

     atlas>

 Again these are not the usual simple roots and corroots.
 But as you can see we get the Cartan matrix with the above product.
-These are the fundamental weights coordinates.
+These are the fundamental weight coordinates.
 Observe also that the simple coroots (resp. simple roots) give the identity matrix (resp. the Cartan matrix), which you would expect for the simply connected group of type ``C4``.

 In these corrdinates ``rho`` is::